EANorwayService/EA-Groups-CRM/README.md

 # About the CRM system <a name="aboutCRM"></a>

 This is a CRM system in Google App Script developed by Effective Altruism Norway.
-The goal of this CRM system is to streamline 1-1 meetings.
+The goal of this CRM system is to streamline one-on-one meetings.
 Key features of the system:

 1. Uses spreadsheets and documents in Google Suite.
 1. Makes it easy to plan 1:1 meetings for career guiding etc.
 1. Makes it easy to adjust to your own needs.
 1. Let's you see how well you're succeeding at your metrics.

-### Versions
+### Choose your prefered version
 There are currently two versions of this code.
-One in Google App Script and one in TypeScript.
-This folder contains the code in App Script which makes it easy to copy/paste code directly into Google App Script.
+One in Google App Script and a more advanced and customizable version in TypeScript.
+This folder contains the code in Google App Script which makes it easy to copy/paste code directly into Google App Script.
 See [Setup of CRM](#setupCRM) for tutorial.

-Here is a [link](https://github.com/EANorwayService/CRM_setup_advanced) for the code in TypeScript, use this for local development and use [clasp](https://github.com/google/clasp/) to upload code to Google App Script.
+Here is a [link](https://github.com/EANorwayService/CRM_setup_advanced) for the code in TypeScript, use this for easier customizability and local development.
+Use [clasp](https://github.com/google/clasp/) to upload code to Google App Script.

 ### Folder structure